Biosecurity for Kangaroo Island

 Register your domestic cat

-The Kangaroo Island Landscape Board and the Kangaroo Island Council are working together to eradicate feral cats by 2030.
+The Kangaroo Island Landscape Board is working to eradicate feral cats from the Dudley Peninsula by mid-2025.
 Click here for more information about the Feral Cat Eradication Program.

 - contained to your premises (House) unless in a contained run